sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Ralph Smith's Formal Script font
+Short desc    : Ralph Smith's Formal Script font
 URL          : http://tug.org/texlive/
-Лицензия     : rsfs
+License      : rsfs
-Описание     : The fonts provide uppercase 'formal' script letters for use as
+Descript     : The fonts provide uppercase 'formal' script letters for use as
              : symbols in scientific and mathematical typesetting (in contrast
              : to the informal script fonts such as that used for the
              : 'calligraphic' symbols in the TeX maths symbol font).
 The fonts